 The University of British Columbia Journal of International Affairs (JIA) is a student-run, internationally-distributed undergraduate publication that showcases original papers selected through a blind peer and faculty review process.
 Established in 1985, the JIA is the longest-running undergraduate journal at UBC, and among the most highly respected student-run publications.

-For the past forty years, we have selected editorial boards from diverse cultural, political, and academic backgrounds; and solicited thousands of undergraduate research papers on wide-ranging topics.
-Our publications revolve around the discipline of international relations, which has in the past highlighted issues including international trade and development, global security, and interactions between multinational corporations and states, among other subjects.
+For the past forty years, we have selected editorial boards from diverse cultural, political, and academic backgrounds, and solicited thousands of undergraduate research papers on wide-ranging topics.
+Our publications revolve around the discipline of international relations, highlighting issues including international trade and development, global security, and interactions between multinational corporations and states.

 Creating the Journal

 Papers which continue to round two are redistributed to different working groups.
-In round two, Editors are now looking more critically for unique arguments, well-structured and logical organization, evidence of strong research and understanding of the relevant literature on the topic, and a depth of critical analysis rather than a presentation of a topic.
+In round two, editors are now looking more critically for unique arguments, well-structured and logical organization, evidence of strong research and understanding of the relevant literature on the topic, and a depth of critical analysis rather than a presentation of a topic.
 Editors repeat the process of meeting with their working groups and then with the larger group to present their decisions.
-At this point, with more than one working group having read each paper, the discussion often turns to lively debate as Editors may disagree on if papers should or should not continue.
-In some years, a third round may be conducted in order to form the final shortlist.
+After round three, with multiple working groups having read each paper, the discussion often turns to lively debate as editors may disagree on which papers should make the shortlist.

 Finally, the JIA is ready for publication.
-Letters from the UBC Department of International Relations and from the desk of the Editor in Chief are written, and the final issue goes to print.
+Letters are written from the UBC Department of International Relations and from the desk of the Editor in Chief, and the final issue goes to print.